CW 100A: Introduction to Creative Writing

 Study and practice the print news story.
 Explore other forms of news writing and electronic media.
 Identify and discuss the social, legal, and ethical issues facing the press.

-A practicum with the student newspaper, The Current, including experience with computer software applications for layout and design.
-Students work on all issues over two semesters and receive one course credit.
+A practicum with the student newspaper, The Current, including basics in newsroom management, reporting, and writing.
+Students work on all issues over two semesters, complete formal, complementary coursework, and receive one course credit.

-A practicum with the student newspaper, The Current, including experience with computer software applications for layout and design.
-Students work on all issues over two semesters and receive one course credit.
-Prerequisite: CW1 300A.
+A practicum with the student newspaper, The Current, including basics in newsroom management, reporting, and writing.
+Students work on all issues over two semesters, complete formal, complementary coursework, and receive one course credit.
+Prerequisite: CW1 215A.

 CW 301: Writing Workshop: The Memoir as Story

 Read major figures in contemporary poetry and work toward an understanding of one's self as a writer and of the world and words to create mature works that communicate with an audience.
 Prerequisite: CW 201A.